Michael St. Angel: Biography

 Michael married Fox singer/dancer Marjorie Holliday in 1945.
 After the birth of their son Jasper Michael, in 1951, she abandoned her career for family obligations.
 But Michael's film career already went into a steep decline as quickly as it peaked.
 Before he knew it, he found himself back to minor roles in such films as First Yank Into Tokyo (1945), a loanout to Republic Pictures The Madonna's Secret (1946) and back to RKO for The Truth About Murder (1946).
 Over his objections, RKO changed his marquee name to "Steven Flagg" to give his career a boost but little changed.
 Under this name he found work with former co-star Leon Errol in several of the star's short films.
 Producer Howard Hughes kept Michael under contract despite his lack of stature and following a few parts in such films as Easy Living (1949), Flying Leathernecks (1951), The Pace That Thrills (1952) and The French Line (1953), he was dropped.

-Quickly switching his stage name back to his real name, Michael moved more and more towards TV work.
-One very promising opportunity in 1957 to star as TV detective Mike Hammer fell through.
-Outside of acting, to make ends meet Michael worked for producer Howard Hughes over at TWA at one point and also served as a personal assistant to his old friend, columnist Walter Winchell.
+Quickly switching his stage name back to his real name, Michael moved increasingly towards TV work.
+One opportunity in 1957 to star as TV detective Mike Hammer fell through.
+Outside of acting, to make ends meet, Michael worked for producer Howard Hughes over at TWA at one point and also served as a personal assistant to his old friend, columnist Walter Winchell.

 In the next couple of decades only occasional small acting roles came his way both on film What Ever Happened to Baby Jane?
 (1962), 4 for Texas (1963), Dead Heat on a Merry-Go-Round (1966), The Love Machine (1971)) and TV (The Gale Storm Show, The Untouchables, The Virginian, Love, American Style, The Magician).

 Following wife Marjorie's sudden death at age 48 in 1969 of a cerebral hemorrhage, Michael ventured on in the restaurant business as owner and manager of his last eatery, Michael's Los Feliz.
 He died in 1984 at age 67 at the Motion Picture and Television Hospital survived by his son.